 - In a medium glass mixing bowl, cream the butter and lemon sugar until fluffy.
 Add the eggs, one at a time, and beat until combined.
 Add the lemon juice and salt and beat until combined.

-- Pour the mixture into a medium stainless steel saucepan and cook over low heat until thickened and the temperature has reached 170 F, about 20 minutes.
+- Pour the mixture into a medium stainless steel saucepan and cook over low heat stirring continuously until thickened and the temperature has reached 170 F, about 20 minutes.
 Check the temperature using a candy thermometer.

 - Remove from the heat, cool, and refrigerate.
 It will keep in the fridge for a week and can then be frozen for up to 2 months.